djotaku/Snap-in-Time/docs/index.rst

 snapintime is meant to manage the creation, culling, and send to a remote location of btrfs snapshots.

-At this point in time it creates snapshots and can btrfs send/receive to a remote btrfs subvol.
+At this point in time it creates snapshots, culls local snapshots three days old, and can btrfs send/receive to a remote btrfs subvol.

 .. toctree::